Chemical PeelExfoliación Química

 What is a chemical peel?

 Chemical peeling uses a chemical solution to improve the skin's appearance.
-It can reduce or eliminate fine lines under the eyes and around the mouth, correct uneven skin pigmentation, remove precancerous skin growths, and soften acne or treat scars caused by acne.
+It can reduce or eliminate fine lines under the eyes and around the mouth.
+It can correct uneven skin pigmentation, remove precancerous skin growths, and soften acne or treat scars caused by acne.
 The procedure can also treat wrinkles caused by sun damage and scarring, as well as skin blemishes common with age and heredity.
 Chemical peels can be performed on the face, neck, chest, hands, arms, and legs.

 Possible complications associated with chemical peels